Why Are My Honey Bees On The Ground?

 This was one of the colonies that I found to be low in population during some hive inspections this week.
 If fact, I had found a colony with problems yesterday.

-I thought one of the colonies was without a queen and the other colony had a small population.
-I used my normal method of combing hives.
+I thought one of the colonies was without a queen or had a drone layer and the other colony had a small population.

-Using a small stick, I gently move the mass around and see an unmarked queen bee!
+Did I make a big beekeeping mistake?
+It was time to take a closer look.
+Using a small stick, I gently move the mass around and see an unmarked queen!
 Good gravy what a mess!

 Putting 2 Queens in 1 Hive – OOPS